What are virtual cards and how do they work?

 Which you choose will drastically impact your time-to-market and the resources you need to invest, both up-front and on an ongoing basis.

-If you decide to work without a platform, you'll need to establish the following:
+If you decide to work without an infrastructure partner, you'll need to establish the following:

 Once these partnerships and processes are set up, you’re ready to make virtual cards available for your customers to use.

-If you work with a platform, your process will look different.
-With Unit, for example, once you’re a client with production access, you just make an API call.
-We’ve already optimized the relationship between the bank, processor, and network, removing much of the complexity and manual labor you would have had to go through to set up a program.
+If you work with a financial infrastructure like Unit, your process will look different.
+For example, once you're a customer with production access, you just make an API call to issue physical and virtual cards.
+We've already optimized the relationship between the bank, processor, and network, removing much of the complexity and manual labor you would have had to go through to set up a program.
+See our guide on choosing a build path on Unit to understand your options.

 It’s a good question, and there’s no one-size-fits-all answer.